dfinke/PSPx/README.md

 ## Markdown scripts

 `px` can execute scripts written in markdown ([examples/markdown.md](examples/markdown.md)):

 ```powershell
 px examples/markdown.md
 ```

-it can also execute scripts written in markdown from a `url`:
+It can also execute scripts written in markdown from a `url`:

 ```powershell
 px https://gist.githubusercontent.com/dfinke/610703acacd915a94afc1a4695fc6fce/raw/479e8a5edc62607ac5f753a4eb2a56ead43a841f/testErrors.md | fl